 In the present experimental study we have reported an increased bone mass in the pups born to the treated pregnant rats.
 This may be attributed to the phytoestrogenic compounds isolated from this plant (13) which might have altered the maternal estrogen level.
-The plant extract increased the trabecular density of bone the effect was identical on both male and female pups.
+The plant extract not only increased the bone length, but also increased the trabecular density of bone (Unpublished preliminary data).
+The effect was identical on both male and female pups.
 Hence data was analyzed together.